-In planning and performing our audit of the financial statements of the governmental activities and the major fund of the Rogers City Area Fire Department Authority, Presque Isle County, Michigan (the "Authority") as of and for the year ended December 31, 2020, in accordance with auditing standards generally accepted in the United States of America, we considered the Authority's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control.
+In planning and performing our audit of the financial statements of the governmental activities, the business-type activities, and the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the Rogers City Area Fire Department Authority, Presque Isle County, Michigan (the "Authority") as of and for the year ended December 31, 2021, in accordance with auditing standards generally accepted in the United States of America, we considered the Authority's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Authority's internal control.

 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as discussed below, we identified certain deficiencies in internal control that we consider to be significant deficiencies.
+However, as discussed below, we identified certain deficiencies in internal control that we consider to be material weaknesses and other deficiencies that we consider to be significant deficiencies.